grafana/k6-docs/src/data/markdown/docs/05 Examples/02 Tutorials/01 Get started with k6/200 Test for performance.md

 To do this:

-1. Configure the threshold so that it aborts when it fails.
+1. Configure the threshold to abort when it fails.

   ```javascript
   http_req_failed: [{ threshold: "rate<0.01", abortOnFail: true }], // http errors should be less than 1%, otherwise abort the test